 IBF views the enactment of The Clean Water Bill as critically important given the historical shortfall in clean water infrastructure funding in Delaware.
 A clean water task force found the state needed to spend $100 million annually on water quality issues and there are estimates of nearly $600 million required to address a backlog of clean water infrastructure.
 Major sources of pollution include agriculture, industry, lawn treatments, coal ash and septic systems.

-In support of the legislation this year, the IBF Board and members:
+In support of the legislation over the years, the IBF Board and members have:

 - Identified the legislation as a top priority in their annual meeting with Governor Carney